 Summer homework is assigned to help avoid the “summer slump”, retaining or building on skills.
 It is also assigned for high level classes in preparation for rigor and content, or as an assessment of current skill levels.
 Assignments are due on the first day of class in August, and enrollment in Honors or AP courses may be revoked if it is not completed.
+7th and 8th grade students should complete the math homework according to the placement letter parents received.
 Scroll down to find links with specific instructions for summer homework, as well as some other recommended practice sites.

-All of those listed below have been updated for the summer of 2022.
+All of those listed below have been updated for the summer of 2023.
+Assignments for the Summer of 2023 will be updated June 2 and there may be alterations to assignments up until that date.

 Summer Homework: